bedekelly/darwin-type/README.md

 So of course, instead of making something similar, I decided I'd try and copy the damn thing.
 This repository is my effort to make something that looks very like -- but not identical to -- the Darwin section on Beautiful Web Type.

+Here's how I'm doing after about 70 minutes' work.

 #####The original: ![](/original.png)

 #####My current attempt: ![](/mine.png)